Skip to content

 Pre-Swim

-For longer events taking on salts via salt tablets pre event will help with dehydration and will help combat stomach issues and cramping.
+For longer events taking on extra salts via salt tablets pre event will help with dehydration and will help combat stomach issues and cramping.

 Transition - Swim to Bike